 “Well,” Billie says, glancing down at her ledger.
 “Furious Gregor will not be able to join us,” she says.
 “He’s in anger management classes this week.”

 “Yarr,” Captain Goblinbeard replies.
 “Good on him for improvin’ his self, though I fine meself ponderin’ what we’ll be callin’ him once he’s no longer Furious.”
 He glances back at Billie.
-“Go on, Miss Bones.”
+“Go on, Miss Hawkins.”

 “Black Jack Takeda had to drop out at the last minute,” Billie continues.
 “His wife is having a baby.”